-Overview: A growing employer trend over the past several years has been to integrate payroll within the HR department.
-So now more than ever HR managers need to understand all the complex issues and requirements involved in payroll tax law compliance in order to effectively oversee payroll processing and ultimately avoid costly penalties.
+Overview: HR managers need to understand the complex issues and requirements involved in payroll tax law compliance in order to effectively oversee payroll processing and ultimately avoid costly penalties.
 This involves managing the following tasks, among many others:

 HR and legal considerations for employers regarding payroll.